Estimated reading time: 8 minutes

 If we didn’t have either venting method, you would have a very noisy sink drain.

+A discharge of wastewater down your sink drain causes a valve on the AAV to open, allowing the water to pass through the waste pipe.
 Think of it as holding a large soda, water, or milk bottle upside down and removing the cap.
-The liquid will come out but won’t come out as freely as it would if you poke a small hole (a vent) on the other end of the bottle.
+The liquid will come out, but not as freely as it would if you poke a small hole (a vent) on the other end of the bottle.
 We always want to maintain that open vent design in the plumbing system.
+Watch this video; they do a great job explaining it.

 The Pros